 Stir Fried Chang Fen ($7) rice noodle rolls, wild seasonal mushrooms, X.O. sauce was excellent.
 It can in a hot skillet and remained sizzling for a while.
 Small rolls of tender wide noodles along with sliced veggies.
 Great for vegetarians.

-Wild Boar Scissor Cut Noodles ($14) wok tossed shallots, Shaoxing wine was made in house.
+Wild Boar Scissor Cut Noodles ($14) bean sprouts, scallions, wood ear mushrooms, Shaoxing wine was made in house.
 A very good dish that simply lacked enough noodles.
 Reminded us of Flour and Water syndrome.
 Tender noodles, good quality non gamey meat.
 Several noodle dishes are not made in house, so make sure you order correctly.

 Beef Hand Pulled Noodle Soup ($14) slow simmered rib eye, baby bok choy, star anise was a classic Taiwanese version.
-Robust broth and nice fresh noodles.
+Robust broth, strong star anise, and nice fresh noodles.
 On our last visit, the broth was a bit too spicy.

 Dan Dan Noodles ($12) chilled noodles, pork, peanuts, chili garlic sauce were also nice noodles.
 Surprisingly good and worth ordering.

 Braised Beef Short Ribs in a Clay-pot aromatic herbs, dried chiles, Sichuan peppercorns, hoisin sauce ($25) was a misnomer.
 This is a stewed beef brisket that we had to ask for bowls to eat.
 Zesty sauce elements, tender long boiled beef that deserved some rice.